csirvente/holi/ui/README.md

 [Flux](https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture) is another pattern that helps keep React apps sane when you need to manage state across many components.
 Simply put, it states that data only ever flows down (from parent containers to child containers).
 It never flows up (from children to parents).
 If you have child components that need to inform parent components of some sort of change, it should dispatch a mutation to a central state store (in our case that's [Apollo Client's](https://www.apollographql.com/docs/react/) cache).
 The parent container can then subscribe to changes to the specific part of the overall state that concerns it, and update when needed.

 We manage all this with Apollo Client and [React Router](https://reacttraining.com/react-router/web/guides/quick-start).
-Some of the app's state is held in the database itself, such as Tag and Responsibility properties (changes to that state is made through Apollo Mutations).
+Some of the app's state is held in the database itself, such as Tag properties (changes to that state is made through Apollo Mutations).
 Some state is only held in the front-end, such as whether the 'new tag' form is visible or hidden (we use [Apollo's local state](https://www.apollographql.com/docs/react/essentials/local-state.html)).
-Finally, some state is held in the URL, such as which Tag or Responsibility is currently selected (we use React Router for that).
+Finally, some state is held in the URL, such as which Tag is currently selected (we use React Router for that).

 [Read more about Flux...](https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture)